 One powerful source of emotional toxins, Gores says, comes from the subconscious mind.
 We all have certain “programming,” or entrenched beliefs that we’ve learned from those around us and internalized from a very early age.
 As she explains, we’re not really taught how to process emotions in life, so we learn how to deal with them based on our parents’ behavior — and lots of parents have unhealthy, disempowering patterns.
 According to Bruce Lipton, one of the experts Gores spoke with for the Heal documentary, 70% of that subconscious programming is disempowering, and what’s more, “we’re not even aware that these beliefs are running our lives,” Gores says.

 Besides the subconscious programming, there are also childhood memories that hold us back.
-Gores explains that, because we’re not taught to process emotions, when a child experiences something difficult, they often suppress, or even repress that memory, because they don’t know how to deal with it.
-This not-fully-formed memory creates trapped emotions, which can then lead to other health issues down the line.
+Gores explains that because we’re not taught to process emotions as children, when something difficult happens to a child, they don’t know how to deal with it.
+This, in turn, causes them to suppress or even repress the memory at the moment that it’s being formed.
+Then, that not-fully-formed memory creates trapped emotions, which can lead to physical or psychological health issues down the line.

-The documentary Heal contains a powerful example of the role the mind plays when it comes to healing chronic illness.
-In the film, she speaks with Dr. Kelly Turner, who looked at a group of people who healed themselves from cancer, and pinpointed the nine things that they all did.
+The documentary Heal contains a powerful example of the role the mind plays in healing chronic illness.
+In the film, Gores speaks with Dr. Kelly Turner, who looked at a group of people who healed themselves from cancer and pinpointed nine specific things that all of those people did.
 Of those nine, only TWO things — radically changing diet and using herbs and supplements — were related to the physical body!

-Gores shared several of the non-physical items with WellBe (but you’ll have to check out the film for the other ones!).
+Gores shared several of the non-physical changes these people made (but you’ll have to check out the film for the other ones!).
 They are:

-Following your intuition (She mentioned meditation as a great way to tap into your intuition)
+- Following your intuition (She points to meditation as a great way to tap into your intuition)